Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Experimental Setup

 \subsubsection{Stage One: Dense label generation}

 We implemented our superpixel method using PyTorch \cite{paszke2019pytorch}.
-We determine that suitable values for the Gaussian normalization terms are $\sigma_t=0.5534$ and $\sigma_x=0.631$.
-We use $\lambda=1140$ to weight the conflict loss term, and we find that only 3000 pixels are needed for calculating the distortion loss (as opposed to using all image pixels, see Eqs.~\ref{eq:softmemberships} and \ref{eq:distortionloss}), significantly reducing the computation time.
+We determined that suitable values for the Gaussian normalization terms are $\sigma_t=0.5534$ and $\sigma_x=0.631$ (as shown in the ablation study in Fig.~\ref{fig:sigma}).
+We use $\lambda=1140$ to weight the conflict loss term (Fig.~\ref{fig:lambda}), and we find that only 3000 pixels are needed for calculating the distortion loss (as opposed to using all image pixels, see Eqs.~\ref{eq:softmemberships} and \ref{eq:distortionloss}), significantly reducing the computation time.
 We use 100 superpixels per image.
 We use the encoder architecture from the Superpixel Sampling Network (SSN) \cite{jampani2018superpixel} to extract dense feature vectors $T_p$ representing the region around each pixel in the image.

 We propagate point labels to their parent superpixels: using the hard memberships, we inspect each superpixel and see if there is a point label inside the region.
 If so, we copy the class of the label to all other pixels within that superpixel.
 If multiple point labels and differing classes are present in the superpixel, we take the majority vote.
 For superpixels that do not contain any point labels, we find the labeled superpixel with the most similar feature vector and propagate the class associated to that superpixel.
 We also apply this propagation method when evaluating the original Superpixel Sampling Network to ensure a fair comparison.